 Batt vs. Roll Insulation

-How to Insulate a Garage (Step by Step)
+How to Insulate a Cinder Block Garage (Step by Step)

-Here’s my step by step process for how I added insulation over my concrete garage wall.
+Here’s my step-by-step process for how I insulated my concrete garage wall.

 Step 1: Seal Up Any Gaps

-Even the smallest cracks can cause drafts.
-So we want to seal up any gaps before we insulate our garage wall.
+Even the smallest cracks can cause drafts, so we want to seal any gaps before insulating our concrete garage wall.

-Air sealing the walls is different than insulating them, but they go hand-in-hand.
+Air sealing the walls differs from insulating them, but they go hand-in-hand.

 What Type of Air Sealant To Use

-It comes in both “big gap” and “small gap” varieties.
+Sealants come in “big gap” and “small gap” varieties.
 The “big gap” is for any gaps larger than one inch that you want to fill.
 For everything else, use the “small gap” spray.

 How to Use Air Sealant (Cleaning up the Mess)

-I like to start on a small area and spray a little bit, just to see how the spray expands.
+I like to spray a little bit on a small area to see how the spray expands.

-In this corner, I trimmed out the outside edges flush to the frame and I cut out space in the corner to allow for the insulation to fit flush.
+In this corner, I trimmed out the outside edges flush to the frame, then cut out space to allow the insulation to fit flush.

 Remember, we don’t get points for neatness.
 We get them for keeping drafts out of the house.